TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Voice/README.md

 | [Bluetooth](https://en.wikipedia.org/wiki/Bluetooth)                 | Digital               | 2.4 GHz ISM band                           | 1–100 mW (Class 1: 100 mW, Class 2: 2.5 mW, Class 3: 1 mW) | License-free   |
 | [ISM (Industrial, Scientific, Medical)](https://en.wikipedia.org/wiki/ISM_radio_band)  | Analog & Digital      | 315, 433, 868, 915 MHz (region dependent)  | 10–100 mW (typical, varies by band)     | License-free, **strict duty cycle/power limits** |

-Devices like [Baby Monitors](https://en.wikipedia.org/wiki/Baby_monitor), wireless *speakers*, wireless *headphones*, etc., all use one of these bands and share it with other devices such as garage door openers, sensors, and other devices that transmit data other than voice.
+Devices like [Baby Monitors](https://en.wikipedia.org/wiki/Baby_monitor), wireless *speakers*, wireless *headphones*, etc., all use one of these bands and share it with other devices such as *garage door openers*, *sensors*, and other devices that transmit data other than voice.

 Most DIY projects use breakout boards with transceivers operating in one of these bands.